5 February 2020

 The DMP must be explicit about what decision criteria will be used in each planning decision.
 In general, planners use the four criteria identified in the 1983 Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies (P&G) as formulation and evaluation criteria: Completeness, Effectiveness, Efficiency, and Acceptability.
 In practice, we use a combination of quantitative and qualitative criteria to represent or evaluate plans against the P&G criteria.
 These may include costs, environmental impacts, social impacts, economic benefits, environmental outputs, public safety, legal requirements, etc. For each decision, the DMP must explicitly identify which criteria are to be used and what metrics will represent those criteria.
 The data source, method, model, or analytical procedures used should also be explicitly identified, as a means to convey the sources of uncertainty in these metrics.
 Explicit descriptions help the team to use the risk register to assess the uncertainty and resulting risk in using these criteria in the planning decision, and provide information important to members of the vertical team for understanding the PDT’s path forward.

-The Who and When sections of the DMP allow the team to make direct connections to the project management plan (PMP), providing the information the Project Manager needs to update the PMP.
-It is best to identify the PDT member who will be bringing the decision criteria information to the team, and this is also a good time to have them identify any required inputs
+The Who and When sections of the DMP allow the team to make direct connections to the rest of the PMP.
+It is best to identify the PDT member who will be bringing the decision criteria information to the team, and this is also a good time to have them identify any required inputs.